Introduction: SMS Alarm With PIC Microcontroller

 PIC microcontroller implementation features:

-- Extreme low-cost solution: a PIC chip costs less than 2 USD and hardly requires more than a cheap LM7805 voltage regulator.
+- Extremely low-cost solution: a PIC chip costs less than 2 USD and hardly requires more than a cheap LM7805 voltage regulator.
 (The GSM modem I used costs about 3 USD.)

 - Microcontroller's watchdog feature provides real robustness and reliability.